 \subsection{Comparison with NOCS}

-There is no affordance perception methods developed on 3D keypoint/axis estimation on objects or parts, so we compare our method with a state-of-the-art category-level 6D object pose estimation method \textbf{NOCS}~\cite{wang2019normalized}.
-This method estimates the Normalized Object Coordinate Space (NOCS) map as a view-dependent shape reconstruction for each object category and predicts 6D pose of a specific object by fitting NOCS map and observed depth image.
-We trained NOCS network from their open source implementation on our dataset and compared the two methods with respect to object part keypoint position and axis direction.
+We compare our method with a state-of-the-art category-level 6D object pose estimation method \textbf{NOCS}~\cite{wang2019normalized}.
+We trained NOCS network to do part category-level pose estimation and compared the two methods with respect to part keypoint position and axis direction.
 The results are shown in Table ~\ref{tab:comparenocs} and Figure~\ref{fig:result}.
 We can figure out that the NOCS does not perform well in our tasks.
 We think there are two main reasons: (1) The intra-class variance.
 In the NOCS original paper, they considered object-level classes.
 For instance, they separate objects into mug, bottle, and bowl classes based on their geometry.
 However, we regard all of these containers as the container and handle classes based on their functionality.
 The container parts of mug, bottle and bowl could vary more than that within one object class.
 (2) The amount of data versus information needed to learn.
 Compared to the training dataset used in~\cite{wang2019normalized}, our dataset is about 20X smaller and our training iteration is 4X fewer.
-On the other hand, their network module learns full geometry reconstruction, which requires more data to learn the shape feature and more iterations to converge.
-Our method only learns the keypoint and axis required for manipulation, which means it can learn more effectively on a smaller dataset.